Did you know that you have the right to request a chaperone for your appointment.

 Our team may send you a text message inviting you to book your own appointment online that better suits your convenience and availability.

-Why are we making this change?
+Why have we made this change?

 We believe that patient triage is the most effective way that we can sustain a safe and accessible service for our patients based on clinical need.